The HIBEAM Instrument at the European Spallation Source

-This $FOM$ was calculated for the option with an annihilation target of a 40cm diameter, determined by the compact dimensions of the WASA calorimeter (see Section \ref{sec:annihilationdetector}).
-A Much higher $FOM$ $6.9 \times 10^{9} \text{n} \cdot \text{s}$ could be achieved for the option where the annihilation target has a size of 1m see Section \ref{otheroption}.
-The elliptical guide is not the only option for the optics system located in the ESS bunker; nested mirror optics similar to the one used for the NNBAR system \cite{Santoro:2023jly} are other possibilities.
-While the elliptical guide remains the current baseline, the other options are currently under study.
+This corresponds to a $FOM$ of $8.4 \times 10^{8}~n\cdot s$.

+This NES design is currently in the engineering phase.
+Figure~\ref{monolithinsertcad} presents a CAD drawing of the optics and their mechanical support.
+The system consists of two main components: the Neutron Beam Port Insert (NBPI) and the Neutron Beam Optics Assembly (NBOA), represented by the grey and yellow structures in Figure~\ref{monolithinsertcad}, respectively.